 Living with an intact female cat can present some challenges, outlined below.
-It may take several months for normal spay/neuter services, including the Ottawa Humane Society's program, to resume in our community, so you must be prepared for the possibility of living with an intact female cat for a number of weeks.
+It may take several months for spay/ neuter services so you must be prepared for the possibility of living with an intact female cat for a number of weeks.